 Here are some vital tips that I’ve learned over time…

-- Treat the front and the back of the pattern separately, especially if you have generously blessed or have uniquely shaped body areas.
+Rule #3: Treat the front and the back of the pattern separately if you have generously blessed or have uniquely shaped body areas.

-- Before you make any alterations, extend the grain line along the entire length of the pattern piece.
+Rule #4: Before you make any alterations, extend the grainline along the entire length of the pattern piece.
 This will increase accuracy as you lengthen or shorten your sewing pattern.

-- Watch out for chain reactions.
+Rule #7: Watch out for chain reactions.
 For example, if you lower the shoulder seam to fit a sloping shoulder, you must also lower the underarm seam by the same amount to retain the original armhole size.
+Or, if you adjust the neckline, then you will also have to make an adjustment to the facings if included.

-- Center back seams and side seams are often not straight.
-So use the grain line or center front (CF) as your point of reference.
+Rule #9: Keep in mind that CB seams and SS may not straight.
+So use the grainline or CF as your point of reference.

 The 4 Critical Lengths

-There are four critical lengths of your body that need to match the sewing pattern if you’re to have any hope of achieving a good fit…
+There are five critical lengths of your body that need to match the sewing pattern if you’re to have any hope of achieving a good fit…

-- Mid-shoulder to Bust Point (this measurement determines dart placement!)
+- Mid-shoulder to Bust Point ~ this measurement determines dart placement!
+(1)

-- Waist to the fullest part of your lower body (this may or may not be your full hip!)
+- Waist to the fullest part of your lower body ~ this may or may not be your full hip!
+(3)

 Order of Basic Alterations